Countries hosting Afghan refugees

 Iran

-According to the United Nations High Commissioner for Refugees, there are about 780,000 Afghan citizens on Iranian soil and it has asked its authorities to prevent all Afghans from entering the border crossings.
+According to the United Nations High Commissioner for Refugees, there are approximately 780,000 Afghan citizens on Iranian soil, and its authorities demanded that all Afghans be prevented from entering border crossings.

 Turkey